padas-lab-de/pypadre/doc/source/development.rst

 The PyPadre CLI is the command line interface to the PyPadre App.

-TODO: Integrate modul documentation here.
+# Add the different modules

 Unit Testing and Examples
 -------------------------

 - Unit tests for each module are placed within those modules.
-- Examples must use the prefix `example_`
-- Examples created during tests must use the prefix `example` in their name
 - Tests must use the prefix `tests_`
-- Experiments created during tests must use the prefix `test` in their name
+- Experiments created during tests will be removed when the tests are completed.
+It is the same for the configuration files too.
-    - note that all experiments with prefix `test` will be removed during unit testing!!!
-        --> TODO: we should make a separate testing config for running the tests
 - Unit tests should be written as often as possible (i know, its a pain) and as a proof of concept.